 When growing outside, bird of paradise plants prefer full sun to light shade.
 This can make it difficult to provide adequate light when the plant is moved indoors, resulting in a bird of paradise with yellow leaves.

-During the first six months after planting or repotting, the plant may be extra sensitive to fluctuations in available moisture, but by applying a two- to three-inch deep layer of mulch around the plant, you can help slow drying and even out moisture retention.
+During the first six months after planting or repotting, the plant may be extra sensitive to fluctuations in available moisture, but by applying a 2- to 3-inch (5-7.5 cm.) deep layer of mulch around the plant, you can help slow drying and even out moisture retention.
 Be careful that the mulch does not touch the plant’s stem to help prevent stem rot.

 - Aphids – Hallmark signs are leaves yellowing in whole or in spots and a sticky residue.
 Aphids may also attract ants.
 Spray the undersides of your plant with water from a garden sprayer to dislodge aphids and drown them.
 Continue spraying daily for two weeks, repeating as often as necessary.